Cap Times Idea Fest 2024 program

 Battleground Wisconsin: A strategic view

-The heads of the Democratic and Republican parties in Wisconsin talk strategy six weeks out from Election Day and debate where things will land for national and state candidates in a pivotal year.
+The heads of the Democratic and Republican parties in Wisconsin discuss strategy six weeks before Election Day and debate where races may land in a pivotal year.

 Moderator: Erin McGroarty